 2. Once you have been round all your family, friends, contacts etc, sales could dry up.
 (That is assuming anyone bought which hopefully they will.)
-You need to be more and more creative now in retailing.
+You need to be more and more creative now in retail.
 Some people have done very well through starting a blog and writing about the benefits of, for example, essential oils – you need to find a way to stand out from the crowd and offer value before you ask people to buy.
 If this is something you would like to investigate, check out my post How To Get A Website Up and Running here.

 3. While it’s not uncommon for you to have to buy your own product in an MLM, a commitment of $100 per month in order to get paid commission is quite a lot (although you can get around that if you have friends and family who are local and want to buy it)

 4. While the comp plan is great, things like Power of 3 are not easy!
 To enroll 3 people who do 100 PV you will probably have to enroll about 10 as some won’t get started and some won’t reach PV.
 Having said that, there will be some superstar who will build 3 deep in a period to get the $1,500.
 Hat’s off to them!
 And I have to say that I applaud the company for focusing on depth – many sign-ups don’t last long and if you are only one deep it’s all over.
 If you are 7 deep it’s no biggie!